• Login

 Settlement Index

-1. Collecting data from auction markets across western Canada using data from steers sold in the weight range of 750 to 950 pounds.
+1. Collecting data electronically from online and auction markets across western Canada using data from steers sold in the weight range of 750 to 950 pounds.

-2. In order to ensure the settlement index represents an average quality steer, animals sold in one or two-head lots are not included.
+2. To ensure the settlement index represents an average quality steer, animals sold in one or two-head lots are not included.

 3. A four-week average slide is calculated and applied to standardize prices to represent an 850 pound steer.

-4. Auction mart sales will be used if there are five lots or greater sold in one particular sale.
+4. Online and auction market sales are used if five lots or greater sold in one particular sale.
 The average price is calculated and prices above or below 10 per cent of the average are excluded from the calculation.
-If there are fewer than five lots sold during a sale, data is rolled forward to the next sale day.
-This ensures the index reflects current market conditions.
+If there are fewer than five lots sold during a sale, the data is rolled forward to the next sale day.
+This ensures the index is reflecting current market conditions.

-6. If fewer than 1,000 head are sold at all reporting auction markets in a given week, a settlement index may not be available immediately.
+6. If fewer than 1,000 head are sold at all reporting auction markets in a given week, a settlement index will be calculated once enough data is available.

 *Auction market sales data will not be disclosed due to contractual obligations